On Families of Planar DAGs with Constant Stack Number: Introduction

 Heath et al.~\cite{HPT99a,HPT99b} extended the notion of stack number to directed acyclic graphs (DAGs for short) in a natural way: Given a DAG, $G=(V, E)$, a book embedding of $G$ is defined as for undirected graphs, except that the total order $\sigma$ of $V$ is now required to be a \df{linear extension} of the partial order of $V$ induced by $E$.
 That is, if $G$ contains a directed edge $(u,v)$ from a vertex $u$ to a vertex $v$, then $u <_{\sigma} v$ in any feasible total order $\sigma$ of $V$.
 Heath et al. showed that DAGs with stack number 1 can be characterized and recognized efficiently; however, they proved that, in general, determining the stack number of a DAG is \NP-complete.

-The main problem raised by Heath et al.~\cite{HPT99a,HPT99b} and studied in several papers~\cite{AR96,HP97,GGLW06,FFR13,BLGDMP19} is whether every upward planar DAG admits a book embedding in a constant number of stacks.
-Recall that an \df{upward planar} DAG is a DAG that admits a drawing which is simultaneously upward, that is, each edge is represented by a curve monotonically increasing in the y-direction, and planar, that is, no two edges cross.
+The main problem raised by Heath et al.~\cite{HPT99a,HPT99b} and studied in several papers~\cite{AR96,HP97,GGLW06,FFR13,BLGDMP19} is whether every upward planar DAG has constant stack number.
+Recall that an \df{upward planar} DAG is a DAG that admits a drawing which is simultaneously \df{upward}, that is, each edge is represented by a curve monotonically increasing in the y-direction, and \df{planar}, that is, no two edges cross each other.

 \begin{open} Is the stack number of every upward planar DAG bounded by a constant? \end{open}